coforma/swift-tech-challenge/README.md

 yarn test:cov # runs all unit tests and reports coverage
 ```

+#### Code Quality and Test Coverage

+We use [Code Climate](https://codeclimate.com/quality) for automated code review.
+You can track test coverage and maintainability of test coverage, maintainability by clicking the links at the top of this document.

 ### Integration Testing

 We use [Cypress](https://www.cypress.io/) to facilitate integration and end-to-end (e2e) testing.
 Integration tests can be run manually via the CLI, but will also run on every commit for each branch in the CI pipeline.